This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

 “Our products are made in the USA using the best globally sourced ingredients.
 The exception is our eye pencils, a few of our palettes and sample bag items.
 We always list country of origin on our packaging.
 All facilities we work with meet our high standards.”

-But on Pacifica’s website, they don’t disclose where each of their products are made.
-Only some says “Made in USA.”
-Based on their response, they claim the country of origin is listed on the packaging.
-But unless you have the product in front of you, it’s not possible to know where it was made.
+I checked a few of their products on their website and only some say “Made in USA.”
+But some of their other items don’t say where they’re made.
+Unfortunately, unless you have the product in front of you, it’s not possible to know where it was made.
 I hope Pacifica would disclose this information on their website and not just on the packaging.

 Also, note that cosmetics made in China are not required to be tested on animals.
 Only cosmetics that are imported and sold in physical stores in mainland China are required to be tested on animals according to China’s animal testing laws.